hmchen47/Programming/WebDev/Frontend-W3C/3-HTML5AppGame/03h-Online.md

   a. we need to explicitly copy the data we want to process later (when we drop the object...) into the drag and drop clipboard.<br>
   b. it is automatically copied onto the drag and drop clipboard.<br>

-  Ans: <br>
+  Ans: a<br>
   Examplantion:
+    + In the `dragstart` handler, when a draggable element has been dragged, we need to copy some data related to the dragged object to the drag and drop clipboard for later use.
+    + When a value is copied to this clipboard, a key/name must be given.
+Data copied to the clipboard is associated with this name.
+Using this name, we can get back the data when the object is dropped, in the drop event handler.

 9. Visual feedback

   How can we add visual feedback when dragging and dropping elements (this inludes also "when the mouse cursor goes over elements while dragging")?
 (3 correct answers.)

   a.
 We should change the CSS style of draggable elements when the mouse cursor goes over them<br>
   b.
 The above is not necessary: the draggable elements are highlighted automatically when the mouse cursor goes over them<br>